The Truths Behind Shoulder Pain

-Simple shoulder exercises can help stretch and strengthen muscles and rotator cuff tendons.
-Our physical therapist or occupational therapist can show you how to do them properly.
+Simple shoulder exercises can help stretch and strengthen muscles and rotator cuff tendon.
+A physical therapist or occupational therapist can show you how to do them properly.

 If you’ve had previous shoulder issues, use ice for 15 minutes after exercising to prevent future injuries.